zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/2-labs-create-function/create-function.md

 2. Click **Cloud Shell Setup**
 3. Click the **Launch Cloud Shell** button.
- This will start a Linux virtual machine with all the configuration to set up functions.
+ This will start a Linux virtual machine with all the configurations to set up functions.
 4. Follow steps **1** through **7** under the “Setup fn CLI on Cloud Shell” section
  	* If you need guidance, see this [Video](https://www.youtube.com/watch?app=desktop&t=483&v=TdQ6BL58Zfk&feature=youtu.be)
 	* If you need more specific and detailed instructions, see this [Document](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionscreatefncontext.htm)
 	* You can select any term for OCIR-REPO, it is just a prefix that will be used as the name of the container registry to use to deploy the function.
-5. Before proceeding to the next lab test connection to the docker and log in :steps **8** to **11**
+5. Before proceeding to the next lab test the connection to the docker and log in: steps **8** to **11**

    ![Test CLI](./images/testcloudshell.png " ")